commentedout/commentedout.github.io/_posts/2020-04-09-comparing-string-java-cs.md

 String y = "Hello World";
 String z = "Hello World";
 ~~~
 For the above code snippet, JVM will maintain only one 1 copy of "Hello World" in its pool of strings.
 Variables x, y and z will hold references to the same string object in the pool.
-This process is called Interning of String and when ever you create a string literal it is automatically interned by the JVM.
+This process is called *Interning of String* and *when ever you create a string literal it is automatically interned by the JVM*.

 Now lets look at the code snippet below and try to understand its output.
 ~~~java